lukaszlenart/struts-mini-book/manuscript/3_basic-configuration.md

 ### package

 Now we are moving into `package` which is a group of actions and interceptors that are tied to a given namespace.
 Each package is identified by `name` and `namespace` attributes.
 The `name` must be unique across your application.
-Namespace is just a logical name of your functionality, it isn't a URL or part of it.
+Namespace is just a logical name of your functionality, it isn't a URL or a part of it.
 Having the following namespaces:

   - `/main`
   - `/main/admin`
   - `/main/user`

-it doesn't mean that you have some hierarchy here, that `admin` and `user` namespaces are _beneath_ the `main` namespace.
+it doesn't mean that you have some hierarchy here, that the `admin` and `user` namespaces are _beneath_ the `main` namespace.
 These are just logically separated blocks.

 The other important attributes are:

   - `extends` - your package can extend an existing package to inherit all the defined actions, interceptors and so on.
 It is a good practice to define your own parent package (or even few packages) that you can use when defining the blocks.
 Using the one provided by the framework i.e. `struts-default` is a good idea only for small projects or when playing with Struts.
-  - `abstract` - when set `true` it means that this package can be only used as a parent package of others, the same as with an abstract class in Java.
+  - `abstract` - when set `true` it means that this package can only be used as a parent package of others, the same as with an abstract class in Java.
   - `strict-method-invocation` - this feature is set to `true` by default and it means that only defined action's methods will be exposed as actions.
 You can find more about that in my next book or in the [Security Guide](https://struts.apache.org/security/#strict-method-invocation)

 ### result-types and result-type